 Basil Pizza & Wine Bar

 Basil is a pretty solid pizza place that happens to be kosher.
 It’s a nice space with hardwood floors and a pizza oven behind a long marble bar, and it’s good for a casual date or a weeknight meal with a friend.
 They make crispy, thin-crust pizzas (all of which are vegetarian) topped with plenty of chewy mozzarella, and there are also a bunch of pastas and small plates.
 But just stick to the pizzas.
 They’re the best things here, and they’re why you come to Basil.

 If Crown Heights was running in an election, Colina Cuervo would be the campaign headquarters.
-This is an all-day cafe that’s open from 7:30am until 7:30pm, but the Latin food is better than what you’ll find at most all-day cafes.
+This is an all-day cafe that’s open from 7:30am until 7:30pm, and the Latin food is better than what you’ll find at most all-day cafes.
 Like tender pork hash with pickled vegetables and hominy, and chorizo and egg tacos that will restore your faith in New York’s breakfast taco abilities.
-You could camp out in Colina Cuervo all day and be a very happy person.
-But just know that it gets crowded on weekends.
+You could stop by Colina Cuervo for a quick snack during the week and be a very happy person.
+But just know that it gets crowded on during brunch weekends.